lskabir/auto_roster/README.md

-# Car Inventory
+# Auto Roster

-Car Inventory is a web app that helps users quickly create charts and keep track of the available Cars.
+Auto Roster is a web app that helps users quickly create charts and keep track of the available Cars.